 - 1. Students will follow their teacher's/principal's instructions regarding seating. - 2.
-Everyone will wait silently for the assembly/program to begin. - 3.
+Everyone will wait quietly for the assembly/program to begin. - 3.
 When the speaker/guest stands in front, stop, look at the speaker and listen. - 4.
 When appropriate, students will show appreciation by clapping hands.
 We expect students to clap for all performances.
 We expect them not to yell out, whistle, hoot, boo or make any other inappropriate noises. - 5.
 Students will remain seated until their teacher gives a signal to stand and exit the gym.
 Follow the teacher quietly from the assembly area.

 - 1. A non-verbal reminder. - 2.
-For primary students: a quiet, nearby verbal reminder.
-For intermediate: go straight to #3. - 3.
+A quiet, nearby verbal reminder - 3.
 Re-location of student in assembly area. - 4.
-Re-location of student outside assembly area. - 5.
-Referral to principal and notify parents.
+Re-location of student outside assembly area.

+5. Referral to principal and notify parents as necessary.